antonisprovidakis/pancretan-forum/README.md

 Pancretan Forum is the final project for the course "Computer Supported Collaboration" in the context of my Master's Degree.

-An e-Collaboration prototype system has been developed driven by theories of CSCW and Virtual Work.
+An e-Collaboration prototype system developed driven by theories of CSCW and Virtual Work.

 For more info see [documentation](./documentation) folder.